Nas-matutto/e-commerce_calculator/src/data/post/10-steps-to-launch-an-ecommerce-product.md

 Create FOMO and get people excited before Day 1.
 And if you're struggling with this part, then you're in the right place.
 I mean, ain't this called "Selling with Nas"? 😜

-If you need support with selling your products, (get in touch)[https://www.sellingwithnas.com/contact]!
+If you need support with selling your products, [get in touch](https://www.sellingwithnas.com/contact)!

 ## 9. Sell.
 Sell.
 Sell.